"I was not aware of the [low] uptake/participation rate and will actively discuss and encourage patients to participate." - Participant GP

 Improving access to colonoscopy in NSW

-- Since 2014, we have funded 13 grants, which aim to support the health system to improve timely diagnosis of bowel cancer, by improving access to public colonoscopy services for patients following a positive bowel cancer screening test, called an immunochemical faecal occult blood test (iFOBT).
+- Since 2014, we have funded 14 grants, which have all aimed to support the health system to improve timely diagnosis of bowel cancer, by improving access to public colonoscopy services for patients following a positive bowel cancer screening test, called an immunochemical faecal occult blood test (iFOBT).

-- We are now leading the implementation of direct access models of care across the entire state through the Direct Access Colonoscopy (DAC) initiative.
-This is part of the NSW Health Leading Better Value Care program which aims to achieve system reform by shifting from volume-based to value-based healthcare.
+- We are now leading the statewide implementation of direct access models of care through the Direct Access Colonoscopy (DAC) initiative.
+This initiative is part of the NSW Health Leading Better Value Care program which aims to achieve system reform by shifting from volume- to value-based healthcare.

-The DAC initiative will primarily focus on increasing access to colonoscopy services by:
+- The DAC initiative will primarily focus on increasing access to colonoscopy through:

-- implementing direct access services for patients with a positive iFOBT (including centralised and streamlined referral pathways)
+- the statewide implementation of DAC services for patients with a positive iFOBT

 Providing the Participant Follow Up Function (PFUF) for bowel cancer screening participants

-- Over the first three years that we delivered this service (to May 2019), we followed up with more than 65,000 people in NSW and supported them after their poitive test result.
+- Over the first four years that we delivered this service (to September 2020), we followed up with more than 90,000 people in NSW and supported them after their positive test result.

 NSW Cancer Plan initiatives for bowel cancer

-The NSW Cancer Plan includes a number of strategies that will reduce the impact of bowel cancer on the community by building on existing programs, such as:
+The NSW Cancer Plan includes several strategies that will reduce the impact of bowel cancer on the community by building on existing programs, including:

 - strategies to improve operation of the National Bowel Cancer Screening Program